BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/Activities/03_Log_Filtering/Unsolved/README.md

        - Run: `journalctl _UID=1013`

-    - What did the `journalctl -ef` output display the malicious activity performed by the attacker and `journalctl _UID=1013` did not?
+     - What did the `journalctl -ef` output display when the malicious activity was performed that the `journalctl _UID=1013` did not?

 ---